VOLTTRON/volttron/docs/source/deploying-volttron/multi-platform/volttron-central-deployment.rst

 The next step is to configure the instances that will connect to VOLTTRON Central.
 In the second and third terminal windows run `vcfg`.
-Like the VOLTTRON\_HOME variable, these instances need to have unique VIP addresses and unique instance names.
+Like the `VOLTTRON_HOME` variable, these instances need to have a unique :term:`VIP address` and a unique instance name.

 Install a platform agent and a historian as before.
 Since we used the default options when configuring VOLTTRON Central, we can use the default options when